 Matthew J Tuininga teaches politics and core studies at Oglethorpe University in Atlanta, Georgia, and was recently appointed assistant professor of moral theology at Calvin Theological Seminary in Grand Rapids, Michigan.
 He blogs at www.matthewtuininga.wordpress.com.View Posts →

-Steven Wedgeworth is the associate pastor of Faith Presbyterian Church in Vancouver, British Columbia.
+Steven Wedgeworth is the Rector of Christ Church Anglican in South Bend, Indiana.
 He writes about theology, history, and political theory, and he has taught Jr. High and High School.
-He is the founder and general editor of The Calvinist International, an online journal of Christian Humanism and political theology, and a Director for the Davenant Institute.View Posts →
+He is the founder and general editor of The Calvinist International, an online journal of Christian Humanism and political theology, and a founding member of the Davenant Institute.View Posts →